DiscordGuide/discordguide.github.io/content/basics.md

 #### **Changelog** #

-This is the orange words at the bottom of the tab list which has the recent update information!
+This is the orange words at the bottom of the tab list which have the recent update information!

 **Hope this guide helped, and please keep reading if you need to learn anything else!**